h3rald/litestore/doc/md/api.md

 ### docs - LiteStore Documents

-A document is the main resource type managed by {{LS}}.
-Any {{LS}} document can be represented as a JSON object exposing the following properties:
+A document is the main resource type managed by LiteStore.
+Any LiteStore document can be represented as a JSON object exposing the following properties:

 id
 : The unique identifier of the document.